Robert Elegant: Career

-Elegant is the patron of the Manchu Shih Tzu Society of Great Britain; he raises shih-tzu (Chinese lion) dogs and has been a devoted amateur sailor and owner of small craft for 50 years.
+A patron of the Manchu Shih Tzu Society of Great Britain, he raised Shih-tzu (Chinese lion) dogs and was a devoted amateur sailor and owner of small craft for 50 years.

-He now lives in London and Italy.
-He frequently travels, mainly to the Far East.
-He speaks, reads, and writes Chinese and Japanese, having studied both the classical and modern languages, as well as German, Italian, and some Indonesian.
+Elegant later lived in London and Italy.
+He frequently traveled, mainly to the Far East.
+He spoke, read, and wrote Chinese and Japanese, having studied both the classical and modern languages, as well as German, Italian, and some Indonesian.

-His articles have been published in hundreds of newspapers and scores of weekly, biweekly, and monthly journals across the world, and his books have been published in a number of languages in 20 countries.
+His articles were published in hundreds of newspapers and scores of weekly, biweekly, and monthly journals across the world, and his books were published in a number of languages in 20 countries.

+Personal life and death

-In Delhi, India on April 16, 1956, painter Moira Clarissa Brady became his wife.
-She died of cancer January 19, 1999.
-Elegant married author and editor Ursula Rosemary Righter (née Douglas) on May 10, 2003, in Italy.
+On 16 April 1956, Elegant married painter Moira Clarissa Brady.
+They have two children, Victoria and Simon, and five grandchildren.
+Brady died of cancer on 19 January 1999.

-His children are Victoria Ann, a gynecological and pharmacological physician, and Simon David Brady, journalist and novelist.
+On 10 May 2003, Elegant married author and editor Ursula Rosemary Righter (née Douglas).

+Elegant died at home in London on 20 June 2023, at the age of 95.